Best Home Saunas 2026

 Best Value: Radiant Saunas BSA1320

-Price: $1,500 - $2,000
+Price: $1,500 - $2,000 | Type: Far infrared | Capacity: 2-person

 The Radiant Saunas BSA1320 is our pick for anyone who wants a real sauna experience without a premium price tag.
 Six carbon heaters provide even heat distribution across a 2-person interior, and the low-EMF design is solid for the category.
 Canadian Hemlock construction is noticeably better than the generic pine or particle-board assemblies you’ll find in cheaper units.

 Heat-up time is around 20-25 minutes to 130°F. The interior LED lighting and interior/exterior controls are thoughtful touches.
-The MP3 aux connection feels a bit dated in 2026, but it works.

-The honest caveat: this is a value buy, and you’ll feel it over years.
+The honest caveat: This is a value buy, and you’ll feel it over years.
 The joints aren’t as precisely fitted as Sunlighten or Clearlight models.
 If you use it daily for five years, you may see some warping at the seams.
 For casual-to-moderate use (3-4 times per week), it should serve you well.

 Who it’s for: First-time sauna buyers, people testing whether they’ll actually use a sauna before going premium, or those with genuine budget constraints who still want quality.